Uniform

 - Navy blue jumper or cardigan with the embroidered school crest

-- Black tailored school trousers or navy blue pleated skirt worn knee-length*
+- Black tailored school trousers or navy-blue pleated skirt worn knee-length*

 - Dark charcoal or black socks or tights